ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s cancer diagnosis. Use the menu to see other pages.

 Parents, other family members, and friends may also go through periods of transition.
 A caregiver plays a very important role in supporting a child diagnosed with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
 Many caregivers become focused on providing this support, especially if the treatment period lasts for many months or longer.

 However, as treatment is completed, the caregiver's role often changes.
 Eventually, the need for caregiving related to a child’s cancer diagnosis will become much less or come to an end as your child gets older.
 Family counselors at pediatric cancer centers can help with this transition.
-You can also learn more about adjusting to life after caregiving in this article.
+You can also learn more about adjusting to life after caregiving.

 Looking for More Survivorship Resources?